sergelogvinov/terraform-talos/proxmox/README.md

 First we need to upload the talos OS image to the Proxmox host machine.
 If you do not have shared storage, you need to upload image to each machine.

-Folow this link [README](images/README.md) to make it.
+Follow this link [README](images/README.md) to make it.

 ## Init

-Create Proxmox role and account.
+Create Proxmox role and accounts.
 This credentials will use by Proxmox CCM and CSI.

 ```shell